lifting-bits/mcsema/docs/UsingLibFuzzer.md

 ## Building The Binary

-Mcsema operates on binaries, so lets give it a binary to translate and make sure it works:
+Mcsema operates on binaries, so let's give it a binary to translate and make sure it works:

     $ clang++-3.8 -o fuzzme.binary fuzzme.cc
     $ ./fuzzme.binary